Electronickss/TheaterTrailers/README.md

 11. Enable trailers on your client
     * Plex Web: Set the number of trailers in  `Settings > Web > Player > Cinema Trailers to Play Before Movies`

+* *The first time this script runs it can take 15 minutes or longer to finish using the recommended settings*

 ---
 # Feature Requests